 Could it be that AGANG, that was rumoured to be bankrupt and had never solidified a policy, let alone participated in an election, had become a less than regal mess so that Mamphele Ramphele contradicted her statements so as to further her own interests?
 Is this floor-crossing in another guise?

-As President Elect in the DA, Ramphele will never become an actual president in the next election because the ANC will still carry a majority no matter how many times they screw up.
-Surely she knows that she’ll be become a backbencher in Parliament.
+As President-Elect in the DA, Ramphele will never become an actual president in the next election because the ANC will still carry a majority no matter how many times they screw up.
+Surely she knows that she’ll have become a backbencher in Parliament.
 Maybe she’s playing a longer game of power.

 Helen Zille probably considers a possible 1 or 2% electorate gain worth it.
 And, maybe, even, Ramphele’s business connections can add more anonymous funds to the DA war chest.